-We are going to talk about today about one of the most overlooked areas in online marketing—the user experience, or the UX as many prefer to call it.
-This may be a buzzword, but only few marketers understand what it really is.
+Today, we are going to talk about one of the most overlooked areas in online marketing—the user experience, or the UX as many prefer to call it.
+This may be a buzzword, but only a few marketers understand what it really is.
 Regardless of the nature of your client’s business website, it’s your job to ensure that it provides a rich user experience.
 This is especially true if you’re marketing a retail site.

 Why It’s Important

 Knowing the significance of UX helps web developers and designers engineer better websites.
 Other than making the navigation easier, a good UX design creates a good impression on the business.
 For one, it will significantly decrease the bounce rate of a website.
 A customer who visits a site with good design and user-friendly features is likely to stay, and even come back.
 In a nutshell, user experience is part of a business’s branding efforts.